Taurusz1/MT_NHF/README.md

 Running the pipline: run the code cell-by-cell

-Running the models: There are two models, one random choosing and one basic neural network.
+Running the models: There are five models:
+2 baseline models: one random choosing and one basic neural network.
+3 Neural Networks for Iterative Development: one Resnet Model (Model 1), one simplified ResNet model (Model 2), one overly simplified ResNet Model (Model 3) and one Improved Neural Network (Model 4).
-You will find these by the header texts.
-First define the models, then run the prediction or fit the model and then predict.
+You will find these by the header texts, after every model there is an Evaluation Header.
+Run every cell in order to get correct output.

 Running the Evaluation: After every model prediction, there is an evaluation step in the same cell that displays the results.